Soft lighting and low maintenance houseplants bring organic contrast to this living room by Decorilla

 Reading nook by Decorilla interior designer, Christine M.

-TIP: Brown tips are a sign of overwatering or inconsistent watering, but if they appear just give them a quick snip and they will continue to grow as normal.
+Pro Tip: Brown tips are a sign of overwatering or inconsistent watering, but if they appear, just give them a quick snip, and they will continue to grow as normal.

 2. Jade Plant